itarozzi/lvgl_pc_minimal/README.md

 - `-R` to set display rotation

 This makes the repository useful both for desktop simulation during development and for Linux-based targets that need a different LVGL backend.

-## Purpose

-The main purpose of this repository is to serve as a reusable boilerplate for new desktop LVGL projects, especially when the UI is designed in EEZ Studio and the runtime/backend needs to connect to field devices, external services, or application logic implemented in C++.

 ## Build